thuyanduong-flatiron/lecture-starter-code/Mod1/05-Many-to-Many/README.md

 # Many to Many Relationships

-# Problems with Kickstarter
+# Problems with Many-To-Many relationships
- - backers are storing on the instances an array of projects
+ - One model does NOT belong to another
- - projects are storing on the instances an array of backers
+ - So whos' job is it store the relationship?
- - What happens when we remove a project from a backer's array?
-Violated single source of truth
+ - And how would we even store this information in a database?

 # Solution
  - Another class or table!